 But how does one know that some stretch of speech is intended as an ideophone —a vocal image— rather than an ordinary word?
 Comparative research shows that languages converge on remarkably similar ways to do this.
 For instance, across languages, ideophones sound special because they exhibit certain liberties relative to other words.
 They have a wider range of possible syllable structures and word forms, and they are remarkably susceptible to playful word formation processes like reduplication and lengthening.
 In spoken utterances, they stand out because they show a great measure of syntactic independence and they tend to be delivered as an intonation unit of their own.
 Last but not least, in many languages, ideophones are introduced by quotative markers or “say” or “do” verbs, emphasizing their performative nature.
 All of these features work together to mark ideophones as depictions, much as the frame around a painting tells us to interpret it as a painting and not as the wallpaper.

 Researchers of the Language & Cognition Department are studying ideophones in a number of fieldsites.
-They use specially designed stimulus materials to study how these words encode sensory perceptions.
+They use specially designed stimulus materials to study how these words encode sensory perceptions (Majid and Levinson 2011).
 They make high quality video and audio recordings of everyday conversations to understand how people use these words in face to face interaction — the kind of setting in which language evolved and keeps evolving.
 In the course of this research it has become clear that ideophones are far from the stylistic flourishes that people once took them to be.
 They are dedicated sensory words, on a par with industry-designed sensory vocabularies in terms of their structure and coverage of sensory spaces (Dingemanse and Majid 2012).
 They are used to communicate expert knowledge during joint work and to share and interpret experiences in storytelling.
 In languages which have thousands of ideophones, they are seen as the ultimate sign of eloquence.

 Every challenge represents an opportunity.
 Ideophones challenge us to innovate theory and methods, encouraging us to move away from a view of language limited by ideologies or traditions to a perspective that is informed by as wide a range of data as possible.
 In the end, it should come as no great surprise that depiction may be just as important as description in linguistic life.
 Even our own findings are not communicated just in abstract words.
 We illustrate them with gestures and visualise them in figures and diagrams.
 There is truth, then, to the saying that an image says more than a thousand words.
 But what we may have overlooked was that our words have been peppered with images all along.